UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 Ethical UGC intake checklist

-- Search tags, mentions, and location weekly.
+- Search tags, mentions, and location each week.

 - Save promising posts to a shared UGC inbox or Yummify collection.